Filmworks XV: Protocols of Zion

 Filmworks XV: Protocols of Zion features a score by John Zorn for a documentary film by Marc Levin.
-The album was released on Zorn's own label, Tzadik Records, in 2005 and contains music that Zorn wrote and recorded for, Protocols of Zion (2005), a documentary detailing the rise of anti-semitism following the September 11 attacks.
+The album was released on Zorn's own label, Tzadik Records, in 2005 and contains music that Zorn wrote and recorded for Protocols of Zion (2005), a documentary detailing the rise of antisemitism following the September 11 attacks.

 Reception

 The Allmusic review by Thom Jurek awarded the album 4 stars stating "this is a provocative record for all the ease of listening it affords.
 It's a John Zorn who is not heard nearly often enough.
 This music is adventurous but contains no edges; it is deeply emotional, wonderfully warm, and utterly engaging".